per2jensen/scrubexif/doc/DETAILS.md

 ## License

-Licensed under the GNU General Public License v3.0 or later
-See the `LICENSE` file in this repository.
+Licensed under GNU GENERAL PUBLIC LICENSE v3, see the supplied file "LICENSE" for details.

+THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW, not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See section 15 and section 16 in the supplied "LICENSE" file.

 ## Related Tools